 Today there is a big grass area from the main building to the side of the pool deck.
 This was intentional.
 The pool needed to be as far from the western side of the main building as possible.
 The pool gets the morning sun from 7.00 am.
 Half the pool is shaded by 4.30 pm and entirely shaded by 6.00 pm 11 total hours of sun, enough to satisfy the most seasoned sun worshiper.
 Come and see for yourself.

-The New Leaf pool had to be stunning, functional, saltwater and sunny all or most of the day.
+The New Leaf pool had to be stunning, functional, saltwater and sunny all day.
 In our last Resort in Lamai on the southeast coast of Samui, we had issues with large trees shading the pool early in the day.
 We wanted to create a proper 25-meter lap pool so our guests could enjoy doing laps, learn and practice swimming.

-The width of the pool was approximately 8.5 meters which make it four Olympic training lanes.
+The width of the pool was approximately 8.5 meters, making it four Olympic training lanes.
+It is precisely 25 meters which is half the Olympic length.
 It was also essential to have a vast pool deck on both sides.
+It’s 7 meters wide with a 1-meter planter box and 37 meters running along the river to the beach.
+The south deck is 3.5 meters wide and 34 meters long.
 The terrace on the north side is expansive enough for morning yoga and meditation groups before the morning walk.
-It’s 7 meters wide with a 1-meter planter box and 37 meters long.
-The south deck is 3.5 meters wide and 34 meters long.

 We achieved the length and width of the pool space by demolishing one large existing bungalow and changing the shape of the main building to maximise the day’s sun.

 Another primary consideration of the pool was the depth.
 The shallow end needed to be shallow enough for our shortest guest.
 The guest needs to be able to stand and do aqua aerobics comfortably.
 This area needed to be approximately 80 square meters.
 After the main construction of the pool, the shallow platform was added.